Designing For Transition

 I am Melika Alipour Leili, an Experience Designer with a background in Industrial Design and Design Research.
 I work with tech and innovation labs to create novel digital experiences for the web, Apps, and consumer electronics.
 I also moonlight as a speculative designer, experimenting with unconventional design mediums such as theater, game, and illustrations.

 I believe in a design that is in relation to its ecosystem, therefore I constantly experiment with co-design frameworks to reflect all stakeholders' voices on the solution.

 My latest stop has been in Singapore, where I work with the Grab team but I previously have worked and lived in Tehran, Rochester, New York, and San Francisco.

-Over the course of past 6 years, I have had the honor to work as a UX designer in fast pace and innovative environments.
+Over the course of the past 7 years, I have had the honor to work as a UX designer in the fast-paced and innovative environments.
 From Samsung Research America to Grab, I have focused on creating the best digital interactions for end-users in each cultural setting.
-Below are some examples of launched products that I was part of.
+Below are some examples of launched products that I have contributed to.